-- 7.2 Nursery: Information for EYFS classes is provided separately. - 7.3 Reception: Information for EYFS classes is provided separately. - 7.4 Year 1-2: 50 teaching lessons of 30 mins each. - 7.5 Years 3-8: 49 teaching lessons comprising: - 49 x 35 mins lessons - 7.6 In addition to this the children in Years 3-8 receive a further 1 hour 10 minutes of assembly time per week and 1 hour 20 minutes of reading and registration time per week.
+- 7.2 Nursery: Information for EYFS classes is provided separately. - 7.3 Reception: Information for EYFS classes is provided separately. - 7.4 Year 1-2: 30 teaching lessons of 60 mins each. - 7.5 Years 3-8: 30 teaching lessons of 60 mins duration each week; we run a 2 week timetable in the prep school.

+In addition to this the children in Years 3-8 receive a further 1 hour of assembly time per week and 40 minutes of reading and registration time per week and one half hour form time.